 Jesus sent another message to John through his disciples, “God blesses those who do not fall away because of me” (Matt.
 11:6 NLT).
 I find that to be an amazing statement.
 We can fall away from God because of Jesus.
 When Jesus doesn’t meet our expectations, we may be tempted to doubt he is good and turn from him.
 What can give us hope so we can stay faithful to God when we struggle in life?

 In his powerful and ruthlessly honest book, Lament for a Son, Dr. Nicholas Wolterstorff chronicled his journey through grief.
 His son Eric was twenty-three years old when he was killed in a mountain climbing accident in Austria.
 Wolterstorff asks the deep questions we’re all asking but are too afraid to say out loud:

 How is faith to endure, O God, when you allow all this scraping and tearing on us?
 You have allowed rivers of blood to flow, mountains of suffering to pile up, sobs to become humanity’s song—all without lifting a finger that we could see.
 You have allowed bonds of love beyond number to be painfully snapped.
 If you have not abandoned us, explain yourself!

 We strain to hear.
 But instead of hearing an answer we catch sight of God himself scraped and torn.
 Through our tears we see the tears of God.

 Jesus disappointed people’s expectations.
 Rather than overthrowing Rome, Jesus was crucified in chosen weakness and surrender.
 Could anything have been more hopeless and discouraging to his followers than to see their Messiah die naked and bloodied beyond recognition on a shameful, criminal’s cross?
-Yet Jesus’ death (and resurrection) was the very means through which God was rescuing you, me and the world.
+Yet Jesus’s death (and resurrection) was the very means through which God was rescuing you, me, and the world.

 We must not forget.
 God can be trusted no matter what.
-He is it with us.
+He is in it with us.